stefanocoretta/phd-dissertation/docs/03_2019-english-rr.md

 The test words were C\textsubscript{1}V́\textsubscript{1}C\textsubscript{2}(VC) words, where C\textsubscript{1} = /t/, V\textsubscript{1} = /iː, ɜː, ɑː/, C\textsubscript{2} = /p, b, k, g/, and (VC) = /əs/.
 /əs/ was chosen for its lower parsability as a native suffix, in order to prevent morphological complexity in disyllabic words.
-This structure specification generates 24 test words, shown in \@ref(tab:words).
+This structure specification generates 24 test words, shown in Table \@ref(tab:words).
 All of these are nonce words, with the exception of *turk* and *tarp*, and of *teek* via the homophone *teak*.
 Building stimuli from a structure template rather than from the lexicon ensures greater experimental and statistical control.
 Moreover, the use of nonce words removes or reduces confounds from some usage variables, like for example lexical frequency.^[The three real words in the materials have low lexical frequency (Zipf 1-7 log-frequency: *tarp* 2.23, *teak* 2.76, and *turk* 2.91) according to the SUBTLEX-UK corpus [@van-heuven2014].]